 - Laboratory services for insulating oils: This is what you need to look out for

-When operating transformers and handling insulating oil, oil trays and their regular inspection are mandatory.
-Make sure that your specialist company, which examines the condition of your transformers, also includes restraint systems such as oil trays in the maintenance work.
-This also includes checking whether the oil trays are integrated into the earthing system.
-As a specialised company according to the Water Resources Act (WHG), this work is a matter of course at Electrical Oil Services .
+Make sure that the specialist company inspecting the condition of your transformers also includes containment systems such as transformer oil trays in the maintenance work.
+This includes checking whether the oil trays are integrated into the earthing system.
+As a specialised company according to the Water Resources Act and other legal frameworks, this work is a matter of course for Electrical Oil Services.

 We at EOS work exclusively with trained specialist personnel, strictly adhere to standards and regulations and carry out all work processes professionally and carefully.